smar10s/worldgen/README.md

 A browser based random world generator.

+Generates an initial random (or preset) elevation model, then assigns Earth-like precipitation and temperature.

 ### Notable features:
 - All operations are done in a spherical coordinate system.
 This is slower but means the core model is a sphere, so no projecting, and the poles "just work".
 - Non-iterative approach.
 Precipitation and temperature are functions of elevation and latitude only.
 This isn't really accurate, but I wanted to see how close I could approximate it (ever wonder why none of the hottest spots are near the equator?)